Kevin01the1novator/computing_network_sim/README.md

    - Navigate to the directory containing the project files.

 3. **Run the Simulation**:
-   - Open the `mainOSPF.m` script and run it.
+   - Open the `main.m` script and run it.
 This script will execute all the necessary computations and visualizations for the simulation.
-   - You can modify the adjacency matrix in `mainOSPF.m` to simulate different network topologies.
+   - You can modify the adjacency matrix in `main.m` to simulate different network topologies.

 ### Example Run
 When the script runs, it will: